sbergen/checkmark/README.md

 * A code snippet in a markdown file
 * A markdown code snippet in a Gleam comment

-All types of sources and targets can be freely matched.
+All types of sources and targets can be freely mixed and matched.

 ## Examples